chiph/recipes/Butter Chicken.md

 ### Alternate way of preparing/cooking chicken

 * Cut chicken into bite-sized pieces before adding to marinade
-* Pan-fry pieces in 2T olive oil in batches (saving juices) before building sauce in same pan
+* Pan-fry pieces in 2T olive oil in batches (saving juices) on medium-high heat before building sauce in same pan.
+Keep any brown bits that form, scraping bottom of pan
 * When it comes time, add chicken/juices to sauce